vezeukwu/vezeukwu/README.md

-## 👋 Hi, I’m Victoria | Data Scientist | Building Predictive Models for Business Solutions
+## 👋 Hi, I’m Victoria

-## 💡 ABOUT ME:

-I am a Data Scientist with a solid background in Banking and Customer Experience.

-Passionate about transforming data into actionable insights to drive impactful business decisions.
+A Data Scientist with a solid background in Banking and Customer Experience, Passionate about transforming data into actionable insights to drive impactful business decisions.
 Experienced in building predictive models, Exploring Data, Creating stunning Visualizations and Computer Vision.

 ## 🔧 Skills and Expertise